alphagov/government-service-design-manual/Copy and content/styleguide.md

     ### Acronyms

-    Common acronyms don’t need markdown (eg VAT, UK, US, EU, MP).
-Don’t use acronyms if you’re not going to use the acronym later in the text.
+    Common acronyms don't need markdown (eg VAT, UK, US, EU, MP).
+Don't use acronyms if you're not going to use the acronym later in the text.

     ### Addressing the user

-    Always address the user as ‘you’ and don’t use ‘we’, ‘I’, ‘our’, ‘us’.
+    Always address the user as 'you' and don't use 'we', 'I', 'our', 'us'.

     ### Bullets and steps

     This is how to do bullets:

     -   have a lead-in sentence
-    -   don’t end with ‘and’, ‘or’ or a semicolon
+    -   don't end with 'and', 'or' or a semicolon
-    -   don’t use sentences within a bullet point – dashes, semicolons etc are okay
+    -   don't use sentences within a bullet point – dashes, semicolons etc are okay
     -   do use links in bullets (including downloads) if necessary